How Many Sprays Of Perfume (How Much Is Too Much?)

 Eau de Toilette has a higher concentration than Eau de Cologne, but it’s less intense than Eau de Parfum.

-However, it’s a lightly fragranced perfume that can be great for layering or for those who prefer a more subtle application.
+However, it’s lightly fragranced, making it great for layering or for those who prefer a more subtle application.

 Most eau de toilette has a concentration of 5% to 15% and is a great perfume to wear daily or as your go-to.